alexander-schranz/iso-3166-2/README.md

 **Example:**

  - subdivisions
-   - at.json (all subdivisions from austria)
+   - at.json (all subdivisions from austria in the default/country language)
    - at
-     - de.json (german translated subdivisions)
+     - en.json (english translated subdivisions)

 # Contribute